backstage/backstage/docs/plugins/composability.md

 top-level `routes.ts`.
 This is to avoid circular imports when you use the route references from other parts of the same plugin.

+Another thing to note is that this indirection in the routing is particularly useful for open source plugins than need to leave flexibility in how they are integrated.
+For plugins that you build internally for your own Backstage application, you can choose to go the route of direct imports or even use concrete routes directly.
+Although there can be some benefits to using the full routing system even in internal plugins.
+It can help you structure your routes, and as you will see further down it also helps you manage route parameters.

 ### Optional External Routes

 When creating an `ExternalRouteRef` it is possible to mark it as optional: